 Food for thought

-- The architecture of your building and the history of your community’s presence in the neighbourhood are some of your greatest assets.
+- Do you have a traditional place of meeting?
+The architecture of your building and the history of your community’s presence in the neighbourhood are some of your greatest assets.
 Consider focusing outreach efforts on those who live and work nearby and may already be interested.

 - Review programming regularly.
 It should be consistent with the identity and mission of the church, but it should also be relevant to the demographics you are reaching out to.
 (If you’re in Toronto, you can learn more about your neighbourhood demographics here.)